facebook/flow/website/en/docs/types/generics.md

 <T>(param: T) => T
 ```

-Which then gets used as it's own type.
+Which then gets used as its own type.

 ```js
 function method(func: <T>(param: T) => T) {